 AA is an organization that helps people recover from alcoholism.
 The website includes some educational brochures and information on how to find local meetings.

-The American College of Obstetiricians and Gynecologists – Alcohol and Women
+American College of Obstetricians and Gynecologists – Alcohol and Women

 This College website has information on alcohol and women for healthcare professionals and consumers, including use of alcohol during pregnancy and fetal alcohol spectrum disorders.

 ASAM is an association for health care providers involved in addiction medicine.
 The website includes information on CME activities, advocacy, publications, consumer information, and lists of links on various topics.

 CDC National Center on Birth Defects and Developmental Disabilities - Fetal Alcohol Spectrum Disorders